THE AUSTRALIAN RURAL HEALTH EDUCATION NETWORK

 Linking and supporting University Departments of Rural Health across Australia

-The Australian Rural Health Education Network or ARHEN is the national peak body for Australia’s University Departments of Rural Health (UDRHs) which are located in every State and the NT.
-Currently, 13 UDRHs are members of ARHEN.
+The Australian Rural Health Education Network or ARHEN is the national peak body for Australia’s 15 University Departments of Rural Health (UDRHs) in every State and the NT.
+All are members of ARHEN.

 UDRHs are well established, diverse and complementary, forming the most significant rural health academic consolidation in Australia.